Spectral broadening

+Spectral broadening refers to the widening of emitted wavelengths of radiation due to a number of different physical processes.
+This phenomenon is important to a variety of contexts, including lasers, optics, magnetic resonance, and semiconductors.

 Homogeneous Broadening

-Homogeneous broadening is a phenomenon whereby a Spectral line is broadened by effects experienced equally by all atoms (or optical systems more generally).
+Homogeneous broadening is a phenomenon whereby a spectral line is broadened by effects experienced equally by all atoms (or optical systems more generally).

 Nominally, the radiation emitted/absorbed by such systems will be monochromatic.
-Homogeneous broadening cause these lines to take on a Lorentzian profile with an associated spectral linewidth.
+Homogeneous broadening cause these lines to take on a lorentzian profile with an associated spectral linewidth.
+The following sections address broadening within atomic lines.

-One omnipresent source of homogeneous broadening is spontaneous emission.
-The linewidth associated with such broadening is its Natural linewidth.
+Natural Broadening

+Broadening of a spectral line due to the natural linewidth of an atomic transition is called natural broadening.
+The natural linewidth of an atomic transition arises from interactions between an atom and the vacuum radiation field, leading to spontaneous emission.